fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (10 ft_multiplotTFR)
 FIXME insert figure (11 ft_topoplotTFR)

 Again with `cfg.interactive = 'yes'`, which is the default, you can select one or multiple channels, click on them and get an average TFR over those channels,.
-In that average you can make a time and frequency selection, click in it, and get a spatial topopgraphy of the relative power over all channels in that fime-frequency range.
+In that average you can make a time and frequency selection, click in it, and get a spatial topopgraphy of the relative power over all channels in that time-frequency range.

 If you did not construct a layout, you can visualize the TFRs sequentially over all channels.
 An advantage of this is that in contrast to the previous figure, channel VMP is now also plotted.
 There is no location for that channel in the layout contained in the `mouse_layout.mat` file.